Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Defines the endpoint to which tracing data will be written.
+Defines the endpoint to which tracing data is written.
 For the 'file' and 'file_raw' tracing write strategies, this value must be a valid location on the node's file system to which Kong must have write access.